Create Your Personal Plan

-Wharton has extensive resources to empower students to achieve success in their summer internship and full-time job search process at Wharton and to lay the foundation for attainment of their long-term career goals.
+Wharton has extensive resources to empower students to achieve success in their summer internships and full-time job search process at Wharton and to lay the foundation for them to attain their long-term career goals.

 Individual Career Advising

-Wharton continues to provide career resources and services to assist alumni during career transitions and to support long-term career goals.
+Wharton’s commitment to you lasts long after you leave campus.
+As an alumnus, you continue to have access to career resources and services to assist you during career transitions and to support your long-term career goals.
+Alumni tools include:

-Alumni can schedule an advising appointment with a dedicated MBA alumni advisor to discuss job search strategies, job search best practices in the current market, and how to leverage Wharton resources to meet their short- and long-term career goals.
+- Career Advising, one-on-one appointments with a dedicated MBA alumni advisor to discuss job search strategies, best job search practices in the current market, and how to leverage Wharton resources to meet short- and long-term career goals.